CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

     </tr>
     <tr>
       <td>Credentials</td>
-      <td>The union of usernames and passwords, are given to identify a user.
-These credentials increasingly include other factors such as biometric aspects and temporary security codes.</td>
+      <td>The combination of a username and password used to identify a user.
+These credentials increasingly include other factors such as biometric data and temporary security codes.</td>
     </tr>
     <tr>
       <td>VPN (Virtual Private Network)</td>
-      <td>Technology that allows treating devices that can be in remote locations as part of an internal network, frequently used by organizations to unite in a single network several computers in dispersed locations.
-A particular application of this technology allows private users to encrypt the content of their Internet connections between their devices and places considered safe before reaching the Internet, they are generally used to protect surveillance traffic and access to blocked content.</td>
+      <td>Technology that allows devices in remote locations to be treated as part of an internal network, frequently used by organizations to connect several computers in dispersed locations into a single network.
+A particular application of this technology allows individual users to encrypt the content of their Internet connections between their devices and trusted endpoints before reaching the Internet; they are generally used to protect against traffic surveillance and to access blocked content.</td>
     </tr>
     <tr>
       <td>Tor</td>